Universal Freezing Transitions of Dipole-Conserving Chains: Blockages and fully extended states

-We present in this section a framework that will allow us to analytically characterise the strongly fragmented phase of models with any on-site dimension $d$.
-In the following, the concept of “fully extended state” (FES) originally introduced in Ref. \cite{Pozderac_DinfHSF} will play a crucial role.
-An FES is a configuration of particles of a $d=\infty$ system such that no pair of particles can perform an outward hop (\emph{cf}.~\cref{fig:HopsFig} for example of outward hop).
-FESs have a rather simple structure, which turns out to be particularly useful in identifying dynamical disconnections in systems of any on-site dimension $d$.
-Aside for the two boundary sites of the open chain, any site of an FES can host at most $1$ particle, and different particles must be separated by sequences of at least $k-3$ empty sites (holes); otherwise it would still be possible to perform further outward hops.
-An indefinite number of particles can be stacked on the two boundary sites, and there is no lower bound on how many holes separate each of these stacks from the next closest particle.
-Importantly, in a $d=\infty$ system an FES can always be reached by starting from any initial configuration of particles and applying only outward hops \cite{Pozderac_DinfHSF}.
-In Appendix \ref{appendix:uniqueFES} we prove the “uniqueness” of FESs for general locality $k$:\\
+In our framework for identifying blockages, the concept of a “fully extended state” (FES) originally introduced in Ref. \cite{Pozderac_DinfHSF} plays a crucial role.
+An FES is a configuration of particles in a $d=\infty$ system in which no pair of particles can perform an outward hop, i.e.~a hop in which they move away from each other (\emph{cf}.~\cref{fig:HopsFig}).
+A useful fact to remember is that \emph{two particles separated by $k-3$ or more empty sites (holes) cannot perform an outward hop}.
+Therefore, an FES should be visualised as follows: any site can host at most $1$ particle, and different particles must be separated by sequences of at least $k-3$ holes; otherwise it would still be possible to perform further outward hops.
+On the two boundary sites of the open chain, however, an indefinite number of particles can be stacked and there is no lower bound on the number of holes separating each of these stacks from the next closest particle.
+An example of an FES with $k=6,N=10,X=130$ is

+In a $d=\infty$ system, an FES can always be reached by starting from any initial configuration of particles and applying outward hops (irrespective of the order of application) until it is no longer possible to proceed further \cite{Pozderac_DinfHSF} (see also \cref{appendix:uniqueFES}).
+Clearly, this statement relies on the natural assumption of gate-completeness discussed in \cref{subsec:chargeandiplocmod}.
+In Appendix \ref{appendix:uniqueFES} we prove the following “uniqueness” property of FESs for generic range $k$:\\

-\emph{In a $d=\infty$ system an FES cannot be dynamically connected to a different FES, i.e.~each Krylov sector possesses a unique FES.} \\
+\emph{In a $d=\infty$ system, each Krylov sector possesses a unique FES, i.e.~an FES cannot be dynamically connected to a different FES.} \\